SFDO-Community-Sprints/DEI-Framework/README.md

 ### Project Vision

 The DEI Team fundamentally believes that Diversity, Equity, and Inclusion strengthen our community.
-To ensure that participants had an inclusive experience and that the work produced was impactful,

-Our V2MOM (Vision, Values, Methods, Obstacles and Measures) here https://salesforce.quip.com/i/RFfARABPOnG/dei-sprint-project or here https://docs.google.com/document/d/178h7Iua-MCbgxUCh5s2qCYQjCpOESWhMmXY3O7VhEt0/edit?pli=1

-### Sprint Survey Results - Understanding our current reality and key takeaways
 When the DEI team formed in 2019, we set out to make Sprint events more diverse and inclusive spaces where talented and driven individuals could thrive regardless of socio-economic background.
 The urgency of the current moment means it’s all of our responsibility to examine all aspects of our personal and professional lives, including here within the Open Source Commons Community.

 We understand that our diversity strengthens us.
-When people can fully be themselves, reflecting individual and collective experiences, backgrounds, characteristics, and influences, we all benefit.
+When people can fully be themselves, reflecting individual and collective experiences, backgrounds, characteristics, and influences, we all benefit

+Our V2MOM (Vision, Values, Methods, Obstacles and Measures) here https://salesforce.quip.com/i/RFfARABPOnG/dei-sprint-project or here https://docs.google.com/document/d/178h7Iua-MCbgxUCh5s2qCYQjCpOESWhMmXY3O7VhEt0/edit?pli=1

+### Understanding our current reality and key takeaways
 Diversity, Equity and Inclusion work is long term social change work, and it’s first step is understanding what is the current reality and what challenges need our attention now.

 During the March 2020 Virtual Sprint, the Diversity, Equity, and Inclusion (DEI) Sprint Team developed a survey to understand the experiences of those who participated in the Virtual Sprint.
 The DEI Team has collated the results to make recommendations to the Salesforce.org Open Source Commons Team on how to increase diverse, equitable, and inclusive participation in Sprints moving forward.

 You can see the full report here DEI Sprint Team Project Update  https://drive.google.com/file/d/1DHMRS7ZV90G5Y544aPm8NyQvjsZyM1Q6/view

-Key Takeaways
+#### Key Takeaways

 1) Black Sprint participants did not feel represented.
 2) Once Black participants were engaged in the Sprint, their experience tracked similarly to the whole group: positively.
 3) There was a significant lack of participants who identify as LGBTQ+ and non-binary, non-gender confirming.
 4) Sprint participants were overwhelmingly white and female with 32% of participants identifying as straight, white women.

-Based on these data-back takeaways, we recommend the following:
+#### Recommendations

 Our findings show that the most effective ways to increase diverse, equitable, and inclusive participation in Sprints are to: